The Historic Emerald Buddha

-In 1994, a 3,600-carat (25.4 ounce) natural emerald crystal was discovered in Africa.
-The exact country of origin has been disputed (with possibilities ranging from Madagascar to Zambia).
-By September of that year, the large gemstone was exported to Thailand in search of a suitable buyer.
+In 1994, a 3,600-carat (25.4 ounce) natural emerald crystal was discovered in Africa, although the exact country of origin has been disputed (with possibilities ranging from Madagascar to Zambia).
+By September of that year, the large gemstone arrived in Thailand in search of a suitable buyer.

-Upon arrival, one astute gem dealer realized this was a very special crystal.
-He wanted to maximize its potential rather than breaking it up into smaller pieces as other competing dealers desired.
+Upon the crystal’s arrival, one astute gem dealer realized this was a very special stone.
+He wanted to maximize its potential rather than break it into smaller pieces as other competing dealers desired.
 After several months of intense negotiations, he finally won out.
-What followed was a quest for the best subject matter and design for this potentially world record-breaking emerald crystal.
+So began a quest for the best subject matter and design for this potentially world record-breaking emerald crystal.

 The world suffered a great loss when Taliban extremists destroyed the giant standing Buddhas of Bamiyan, Afghanistan in 2001.
 A standing Buddha image in pure emerald, a gem highly revered by the Islamic faith, seemed an appropriate replacement, especially with the theme of the Buddha’s message to “stop quarrelling amongst yourselves”!

-Jadeite carving factories were visited in Chanthaburi, Mae Sai, Chiang Mai, and Mae Sot.
-Eventually two were chosen to carve prototype images in jadeite and low-grade aquamarine (from the same gem family as emerald).
+The gem dealer visited jadeite carving factories in Chanthaburi, Mae Sai, Chiang Mai, and Mae Sot, eventually choosing two to carve prototype images in low-grade aquamarine (from the same beryl gem family as emerald) as well as jadeite.
 Carver Aung Nyein, then 36-years old, was selected.
-Originally from Burma, Aung Nyein had lived in Mae Sot for 16 years.
-He had been carving Buddha images in jadeite for over 20 years and was considered a master in his community.
+Originally from Myanmar, Aung Nyein had lived in Mae Sot for 16 years.
+For over 20 years, he had carved jadeite Buddha images, and his community considered him a master.

-What followed were weeks of studying the crystal with high intensity lights, rulers, calipers, and a sketchpad.
+What followed were weeks of studying the crystal with high-intensity lights, rulers, calipers, and a sketchpad.
 Finally satisfied with his plan, Aung began his work.
 Measure, mark, cut, grind, measure, mark, cut, grind.
 The process continued for over a week before a distinct Buddha image began to emerge from the depths of the green crystal.
-As the sculpting continued, ever smaller grinding bits were used, as the fine detail of the Buddha demanded.
+As the sculpting continued, Aung used ever smaller grinding bits, as the fine detail of the Buddha demanded.